Welcome to the National Partnerships Home Page

 The mission of Partners in Education is to foster partnerships among arts organizations, schools, and communities.

-The Partners in Education program of the John F. Kennedy Center for the Performing Arts is designed to assist arts organizations throughout the nation to develop or expand educational partnerships with their local school systems.
-The primary purpose of these school/community partnerships in the arts is to promote the professional development of teachers.
+The Partners in Education program is designed to assist arts organizations throughout the nation to develop or expand educational partnerships with their local school systems.
+The primary purpose of these school/community partnerships in the arts is to promote the professional learning of teachers.